 It is fairly obvious that the right to access the memory addressed by a program is similar in nature to the right to access a file.
 Logically, it should therefore be controlled by a capability which should be mentioned every time an access is made.
 On a segmented machine this is a very natural and satisfactory point of view.
 Lacking segmentation hardware, however, we must adopt a variety of compromises.
-Further complications are introduced by the fact that many machines, including the 6400, do not have address spaces large enough to allow all subprocesses to talk about each other's memory, much less satisfactory controls on access to it.
-This section is concerned with the rather ad hoc schemes adopted in CAL-TSS to deal with this problem.
-More generally, it is of interest for two reasons:
+Further complications are introduced by the fact that many machines, including the 6400, do not have address spaces large enough to allow all sub-processes to talk about each other's memory, and certainly no satisfactory controls on access to it.
+This section is concerned with the rather ad hoc schemes adopted in the system under discussion to deal with this problem.
+It is included in the paper for two reasons:

-- a. to point out the salient problems to be faced by any system - b. to show how unpleasant are the expedients to which unsuitable hardware may force us.
+1 To point out the salient problems to be faced by any system.

+2 To show how unpleasant are the expedients to which unsuitable hardware may force us.

-No attempt is made to discuss the problem in the abstract or with any generality, and no argument is offered in favor of the devices described except expediency on the available hardware.
+No attempt is made to discuss the problem in the abstract or with any generality and no argument is offered in favor of the devices described, except expediency on the available hardware.

 The first problem is to find a representation of a process' memory when the process is not running and therefore is not in main memory.
-In order to avoid introducing a new kind of object, and to facilitate the sharing of read-only code, a scheme suggested by hardware mapping mechanisms has been adopted.
-The memory of a subprocess is defined by a map, which consists of a list of entries each of the form:
+In order to avoid introducing a new kind of object and to facilitate the sharing of read-only code, a scheme suggested by hardware mapping mechanisms has been adopted.
+The memory of a sub-process is defined by a map, which consists of a list of entries of the form:

-memory address m, file i, file address a, length l, read-only flag r.
-The strict meaning of such an entry is:
+memory address m, file f, file address a, length l, read-only flag r.

+The strict meaning of such an entry is this:

-- a. when the process is chosen to run next, $\ell$ words starting with word a in file f are transferred into main memory starting at word m (relative to the hardware relocation register) - b. when the process stops running, the transfer is reversed if $\pi=0.$ Otherwise, nothing is done.
+- 1 When the process is chosen to run next, l words starting with word a in file f are transferred into main memory starting at word m (relative to the location addressed by the hardware - relocation register).

+2 When the process stops running, the transfer is reversed if r=0.
+Otherwise, nothing is done.